 Under the hood is a correct 1940 flathead V-8 that had been bored and stroked to 276 cubic inches, running a hot Isky three-quarter cam and sporting a Weiand dual-carburetor set-up and modified Lincoln-Zephyr V-12 dual-coil ignition.
 The engine breathes through dual exhausts and exits in an unusual fashion above the rear bumper.
 As every hot-rodder worth his salt did, the owner had the transmission fitted with Lincoln-Zephyr gears, which ran to a Zephyr two-speed rear axle.
 The frame was “C’d” above the rear axle, and a Zephyr hypoid differential moves the car lower without necessitating modifications to the driveshaft tunnel.
 All of this means that the car will cruise comfortably down the highway at proper modern road speeds, and it will also come nicely to a stop, thanks to Zephyr hydraulic brakes.

 Since its restoration, the Marr/Huth Mercury has been displayed at the 2009 Sacramento Autorama as part of a special display honoring 70 years of Mercury customs, of which this is arguably the progenitor.
-It has covered only 40 miles in its current ownership, and it has been freshly serviced and tuned with new fluids and a battery.
 All switches and lights work, and it drives beautifully.
 Its restored condition is still excellent in all regards.

 This Mercury is work of art and one of the earliest, most important “lead sleds.”
 It is a must-have for any custom collection.